Krayorn/blog/src/content/blog/donkeycarrot-postmortem.md

 ## Where did we get our sales ? analysis by vibe

-I didn't track every sale made, but got some general idea about which platforms brought what (promo code and referrer for the win).
+I didn't track every sale made, but got some general idea about which platforms brought what (promo code and referrer based tracking).

 Youtube: 1 sale

 Linkedin: 3 sales

 BlackFriday deal repositories:  3 sales

 Twitter: 4 sales (2 from launch tweet, and 2 by submitting it in a relevant convo)

 Reddit: 7 sales (4 from launch, 3 other when one user recommended our app in another post!)

 Reddit did the best with just a single post (that had very few upvotes!) whereas I spoke about the app a lot on twitter or linkedin and it really did not stick at all.